 Professor Eggert is teaching Torts and Legal Methods in the fall and Property and Advocacy Writing in the spring.
 Professor Eggert has also taught in both of the third year immersion programs—Litigation Immersion in the fall and Corporate Immersion in the spring.

-Before coming to Washington and Lee, Professor Eggert taught for three years at Handong International Law School, a US-style graduate law school in South Korea that trains students from Korea and numerous other nations in US and international law.
+Before coming to Washington and Lee in 2012, Professor Eggert taught for three years at Handong International Law School, a US-style graduate law school in South Korea that trains students from Korea and numerous other nations in US and international law.
 The classes he taught included Civil Procedure, Evidence, Appellate Advocacy, Global Competition law, Private International Law and Doing Justice.
 While in South Korea, Professor Eggert participated in various conferences concerning global competition law and also participated in entrepreneurship training seminars in Mongolia, Cambodia, Kenya, South Korea, and Ghana.
 He also worked with present and former students to help establish organizations in Korea dedicated to helping trafficked women, single mothers, and immigrants and refugees.

 Professor Eggert is also the Vice President and a member of the Board of Justice Ventures International, an NGO that partners with groups in India and China to bring about justice for victims of human trafficking, urban poverty, and other serious injustices.
 He coordinates the organization’s China programs, oversees legal training for staff in India and China, and heads up the organization’s development efforts.